-A good afterschool program can turn the aimless hours after school into productive learning time.
+A good after care program can turn the aimless hours after school into productive learning time.
 That's a big benefit, especially for kids who learn and think differently.
 Here are six things a high-quality afterschool program can do for kids.

-If the afterschool program isn't run by your school district or a local facility, it may be a way for your child to make some new friends.
+If the after care program isn't run by your school district or a local facility, it may be a way for your child to make some new friends.
 Being away from school can offer a break from any usual cliques or social concerns.

 If the program is local or at school, it may be a nice way for your child to connect with peers in a new setting.
 Kids in afterschool programs are more likely to be included and feel like they're part of a group.
 These programs often have more adult supervision than playground time offers.